U.S. security threatened by tariffs, not free trade, German carmakers warn

 Beijing’s proposed 25 percent tax on U.S. car exports will hit nearly 270,000 vehicles, with German carmakers accounting for $7 billion of the $11 billion total.
 Both BMW and Daimler have giant manufacturing facilities in the United States.

-BMW (BMWG.DE), the largest vehicle exporter from the United States in terms of value, has its biggest factory in Spartanburg, South Carolina and faces a $965 million impact from tariffs, with Daimler (DAIGn.DE) exposed to a $765 million hit, analysts at Evercore ISI said.
+BMW, the largest vehicle exporter from the United States in terms of value, has its biggest factory in Spartanburg, South Carolina and faces a $965 million impact from tariffs, with Daimler exposed to a $765 million hit, analysts at Evercore ISI said.
+(Reporting by Markus Wacket, writing by Thomas Escritt)